LaColorada/prode-rest/README.md

 > In case you don't have a Github account, or you don't want to fork, you can directly clone this repo with the command `git clone https://github.com/LaColorada/prode_rest.git`.

-### Linter and formatter

-This project uses Pylint and Black.
-Black is(quote of project readme):

-Black is the uncompromising Python code formatter.
-By using it, you agree to cede control over minutiae of hand-formatting.
-In return, Black gives you speed, determinism, and freedom from pycodestyle nagging about formatting.
-You will save time and mental energy for more important matters.

 ### Initial project configuration